gotspam/ansible-workshop/docs/class1/module1/lab3.rst

    ..
 NOTE::

      The application is now published and should be available from external network.
-     The F5 BIG-IP is terminating secure connections and distributing traffic to backend webservers.
+     The F5 BIG-IP is terminating connections and distributing traffic to backend webservers.